se-edu/se-book/modeling/modelingStructures/objectOrientedDomainModels/q-tick-correctStatement.md

 <div slot="answer">

-- [x] a.
-A class diagram.
-- [ ] b.
-An object diagram.
-- [ ] c.
-An OO domain model, also known as a conceptual class diagram.
-- [ ] d.
-Can be either a class diagram or an OO domain model.
+(a)

-Explanation: If there was no navigability, this could have been either a class diagram or an OO domain model.
-However, the diagram shows navigability which is not shown in an OO domain model.
+Explanation: The diagram shows navigability which is not shown in an OO domain model.
 Hence, it has to be a class diagram.

 </div>
 </question>